13 Demon Street

 13 Demon Street is a 1959 horror anthology TV series.
 Thirteen 25-minute episodes were produced in Sweden, filmed in English language.
 The cast was a mixture of American, British, and Swedish actors.
-The series was first broadcast in Sweden and aired between 1959 and 1960 in American syndication.
+The series was first broadcast in Sweden and aired between 1959 and 1960 in syndication.

-In 1962, three episodes of the series were edited together to form a theatrical feature called The Devil's Messenger with extra framing footage shot that reconfigured Chaney's character as Satan.
+In 1961, three episodes of the series were edited together to form a theatrical feature called The Devil's Messenger with extra framing footage shot that reconfigured Chaney's host character as Satan.
 Chaney filmed new wraparound segments to link the three episodes, which were "The Photograph", "The Girl in the Glacier" and "Condemned in Crystal".

 In the original TV episodes, Lon Chaney Jr. was the haggard-looking host, introducing each episode from his dreary 'home' at 13 Demon Street.
-Condemned for some shockingly atrocious crime, Chaney's purpose in relating the series' stories was to convince viewers that the crimes presented in them were worse than his own misdeed, which would free him from his purgatory.
+Condemned for some shockingly atrocious crime, Chaney's purpose in relating the series' stories was to convince viewers that the crimes presented in them were worse than his own misdeed, which should free him from his purgatory.
 This was hard for audiences to judge, however, because Chaney's original crime was never specified.

 The series was created by Curt Siodmak, who also directed most episodes (Note: Some sources say that the last episode, Black Nemesis, was directed by Jason Lindsey) and wrote some of the scripts.
 He had previously written Chaney's 1941 film The Wolf Man and was instrumental in bringing Chaney into the project.

 Several of the show's stories were derivative in nature.
 "The Black Hand", for example, was modelled on The Hands of Orlac, while "The Photograph" is an updated version of the M R James story "The Mezzotint".

 Availability on home video

 The series was released in its entirety on VHS and DVD-R by Something Weird Video.
 In addition, two episodes - The Vine of Death and The Black Hand - were included as bonus features on the Something Weird Video/Image DVD release of the 1958 Hal Roach series The Veil starring Boris Karloff.
 Odeon's UK release of The Veil featured four bonus features - the two Image episodes plus The Photograph and Fever.
 The episode The Girl in the Glacier was included as a bonus feature on the Special Edition DVD release of Terror in the Midnight Sun/ Invasion of the Animal People (1959).

 Although numerous dealers offer the series on DVD or VHS, every existing set is missing most of the Lon Chaney footage, removed by some unknown individual for unknown reasons.
 Episodes were intended to open and close in Lon Chaney's character's dilapidated home, where he would act as host and comment on each individual story.
-However, most episodes have obvious jump cuts, almost eliminating Lon Chaney's presence.
+However, most DVD releases have obvious jump cuts, almost eliminating Lon Chaney's presence entirely.